Kentico/KInspector/README.md

 1. Make sure the `KenticoInspector.WebApplication` project is the start up project
 1. You can run it with either the `IIS Express` or `Console` debug launch settings

-If you want to work on the Client UI applicaiton, there's a few additional steps to go through.
+If you want to work on the Client UI applicaiton without running `npm run build` any time the code changes, you can set up an automatic build process:

-1. Open the `./KenticoInspector.WebApplication/ClientApp` directory in your editor of choice (Visual Studio Code is recommended) as well as in Powershell
+1. Open Powershell/Command Prompt
+1. Change the directory to `./KenticoInspector.WebApplication/ClientApp`
-1. In Powershell, run `npm i` (if you haven't yet) and `npm run serve`
+1. Run `npm i` (if you haven't already)
+1. Run `npm run serve`
-1. Leave the application is running.
+1. Leave the terminal open
 1. Follow the steps to build the backend, but run it using the `UI Development` debug launch settings.
    - This runs the backend with a proxy to the running instance you started in Powershell and allows you to take advantage of the hot-reloading of the client application